socrata/datasync/resources/ftp-control-config.md

 If you want to allow a date with or without a time value (e.g. both "2014-04-22" and "2014-04-22 9:30:00"), you would use:
 ```
-"fixedTimestampFormat" : ["yyyy-MM-dd", "yyyy-MM-dd hh:mm:ss"],
+"fixedTimestampFormat" : ["yyyy-MM-dd", "yyyy-MM-dd HH:mm:ss"],
-"floatingTimestampFormat" : ["yyyy-MM-dd", "yyyy-MM-dd hh:mm:ss"],
+"floatingTimestampFormat" : ["yyyy-MM-dd", "yyyy-MM-dd HH:mm:ss"],
 ```

 #### Timezone option
 `timezone` specifies the timezones for FixedTimestamps ("Date & Time (with timezone)" columns).
 This only has an effect if the timestamp format does not specify a time zone.

 You can set this to one of the following:
 1. "UTC"
 2. An offset (ex "-0800")
 3. A timezone name (e.g. "US/Pacific").
 The list of accepted names is in timezones.txt in the root directory of the FTP server (instructions for logging into the FTP server is in the section below "Checking the logs and downloading CSV 'snapshots'").

 {#location-geocoding}<p>&nbsp;</p>

 ### 1c.
 Location column and geocoding configuration

 The the `syntheticLocations` option allows configuring a Location datatype column to "pull" or populate from address, city, state, zipcode or latitude/longitude data within existing columns of the CSV/TSV.

 For example:
 ```
  "syntheticLocations" : {
    "location_col_id" : {